top of page

 Member

-Fabian Ekstedt is managing director at LORA Munich, board member of the Federal Association of Free Radios (BFR) and founding member of the Verband Community Media Bayern (VCMB), which is currently being established.
+Fabian Ekstedt is managing director at LORA Munich, a board member of the Federal Association of Free Radios (BFR), and a founding member of the Verband Community Media Bayern (VCMB).
 As an advocate for community media as well as editor and program coordinator at LORA, he works to ensure that as many different people as possible can participate in the media discourse and enrich society with their perspectives.

 In addition to studying political science, Fabian worked for about 5 years as the editor in charge of the LORA magazine on Thursdays.
 He got involved in the BFR through cooperation with other independent radio stations in the course of jointly organized reporting on the pronouncement of the verdict in the NSU trial in Munich.